jazcarate/blog/_drafts/deckchecks-heuristics-and-decision-trees.md

 ---
 layout: post
-title: Deckchecks, Heuristics and Decision Trees
+title: Deckchecks, Heuristics, and Decision Trees
 date: 2021-04-11 15:45
 categories: mtg
+enable_mathjax: true
 excerpt: >-
-    One of the tools judges employ to thwart attempts to cheat is to require players to write down what cards they will be playing with in a particular tournament, and and routinely check them.
+    One of the tools judges employ to thwart attempts to cheat is to require players to write down what cards they will be playing within a particular tournament, and routinely check them.
-    It is important that judges perform these checks the fastest way possible so as to not delay the tournament.
+    Judges must perform these checks the fastest way possible to not delay the tournament.
 As such, they developed a myriad of techniques.
+    I feel we under-use the availability of the decklist, so having a clear plan ahead of actually getting the deck in our hands can prove highly effective.
-    In this blog post I would like to explore some techniques' inner workings.
+    In this post, I would like to explore some techniques' inner workings.
 Propose a hypothesis on why they might work in some situations but not others.
 Consider unexplored alternatives.
-And hopefully build a heuristic on what method is better for each circumstance.
+And build a heuristic on what method is better for each circumstance.
     Join me!
 ---

-Recently I had the pleasure of attending an online conference[^covid]: **Practical Deck Checks with Oli Bird** where they talked about the specifics of when, why we do deckchecks[^deckchecks] and, the thing I want to focus now: how.
+Recently I had the pleasure of attending an online conference[^covid]: **Practical Deck Checks with Oli Bird** where they talked about the specifics of when, why we do deckchecks[^deckchecks], and how.
+The latter point sparked some ideation.

+> How do we chose the strategy by which we deck check?

+Are we consciously choosing the best strategy for each deck check?
+Are we leveraging all the tools at our disposal to make such a decision?

+In this post, I want to explore such questions; as at first glance, the answer seems to be: **no**.

 ## TL;DR
-Play around with the **[Deck Partitioner](https://jazcarate.github.io/deck-partitioner/)**, inputting decks, seeing the cost of each partition strategy and see if your heuristic matches my hypothesis of costs.
+Play around with the **[Deck Partitioner](https://jazcarate.github.io/deck-partitioner/)** tool.
+Paste a deck.
+See the cost of each partition strategy and see if your heuristic matches my hypothesis of costs.

 ## What _are_ deck checks

+_Feel free to skip this section if you are already versed in what they are_

 In Magic: The Gathering™'s tournaments, players are expected not to cheat.
-And there are people (here on called _judges_) that train to, in addition to other more noble and customer-caring actions, prevent that from happening.
+And there are people (called _judges_) that train to, in addition to other more noble and customer-caring actions, prevent that from happening.
-One of the tools judges employ to thwart attempts to cheat is to require players to write down what cards they will be playing with in a particular tournament, or section of tournament; and and routinely checked that the cards they are playing with are in fact those that they settled from the start.
+One of the tools judges employ to thwart attempts to cheat is to require players to write down what cards they will be playing within a particular tournament or section of the tournament, and routinely checked that the cards they are playing with are those that they settled from the start.

-It is important that judges perform these checks the fastest way possible so as to not delay the tournament.
+Judges must perform these checks the fastest way possible to not delay the tournament.
 As such, they developed a myriad of techniques.
-In this blog post I would like to explore their inner workings, propose a hypothesis on why they might work in some situations but not others, consider unexplored alternatives, and hopefully build a heuristic on what method is better for each circumstance.
+In this blog post, I would like to explore their inner workings, propose a hypothesis on why they might work in some situations but not others, consider unexplored alternatives, and hopefully build a heuristic on what method is better for each circumstance.

-_Side note: It feels so weird writing about a deckcheck amidst a pandemic; when the last one I did was well over a year ago, and who knows how we'll perform them in the future.
-The mere though of manipulating other human being's cards is bizarre.
+_Side note: It feels so weird writing about a deck check amidst a pandemic; when the last one I did was well over a year ago, and who knows how we'll perform them in the future.
+The mere thought of manipulating other human being's cards is bizarre.
 Time will tell..._

 ## Techniques
-I'll briefly go though two ways I know judges do deckchecks.
+I'll briefly go through two ways I know judges do deck checks.
-I highly recommend watching the video from Federico Donner where he goes in depth with visual aide on many other techniques _(even though it is in spanish, it has subtitles)_.
+I highly recommend watching the video from Federico Donner where he goes in-depth with a visual aide on many other techniques _(even though it is in Spanish, it has subtitles)_.

 <div class='embed-container'>
-    <iframe title="YouTube video - Técnicas de deckcheck" src='https://www.youtube.com/embed/EovGP2dB6QU' frameborder='0' allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+    <iframe title="YouTube video - Técnicas de deckcheck" src='https://www.youtube.com/embed/EovGP2dB6QU' frameborder='0' allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 ### 1. Type separation
 Split the deck by dividing it into two piles: lands and non-lands.
 Then proceed to split each pile by card name.
-Afterwards go through the deck list in order and verify the quantity is correct.
+Afterward go through the decklist in order and verify the quantity is correct.

-{% asset deck-partition/type.jpg alt='no classification' magick:resize='840x' magick:format='.png' %}
+{% asset deck-partition/land-non-land.png alt='land / non-land' magick:resize='840x' %}

 ### 2. Mana value[^mana_value] separation
 Split the deck into piles, categorized by mana value.
-Then go though the deck list and retrieve the cards with the required quantity from the appropriate pile.
+Then go through the decklist and retrieve the cards with the required quantity from the appropriate pile.

-{% asset deck-partition/type-cmc.jpg alt='no classification' magick:resize='840x' magick:format='.png' %}
+{% asset deck-partition/all.png alt='by mana value' magick:resize='840x' %}

-This got me thinking, to perform a deckcheck, there are two pieces of information that we need:
+This got me thinking, to perform a deck check, there are two **critical** pieces of information that we need:

 1. A sorted deck
-1. and a deck list.
+1. and a decklist.

 Technique number 1 starts with a sorted deck and then uses the list.
 Technique number 2 starts to sort a deck, and then uses the decklist to make the remaining sorting easier.
 Thus I wondered: Is there something we can do with just the list?
-Considering we have unlimited access to a list, and (bar the opportunity cost of not being in the floor) looking at the list has no impact to the overall timing of a tournament.
+Considering we have unlimited access to a list, and _(baring the opportunity cost of not being on the floor)_ looking at the list has no impact on the timings of a tournament.

-It then dawned upon me that I do a different permutation when checking [Modern's Tron](https://www.mtggoldfish.com/archetype/tron) than [Modern's Burn](https://www.mtggoldfish.com/archetype/burn-a2dd1132-5301-4882-907a-7b668da3b58a).
-Based on my perception of the density of cards on each mana value.
+It then dawned upon me that I know some judges that do a different permutation when checking [Modern's Tron](https://www.mtggoldfish.com/archetype/tron) than [Modern's Burn](https://www.mtggoldfish.com/archetype/burn-a2dd1132-5301-4882-907a-7b668da3b58a) for example.

-My heuristic tells me that separating burn by type is less efficient that separating by mana value.
-And separating by color is all but useless.
-As most lists run four copies of each card, and the mana values are very tightly packed.
-But my heuristic is more of fa gut feeling than a hard proof that this is more efficient.
+Their heuristics tell them that separating Burn by `type` is less efficient than separating by `mana value`.
+And separating by `color` is all but useless.
+Most lists run four copies of each card, and the mana values are very tightly packed.
+Whereas Tron benefits greatly by doing the first split by `lands / non-lands`, and then `color`.

-So I spend some time devising a mathematical model of deck sorting to figure out what the best approach to separating a deck is; and this process can be done with the list alone!
+This got me thinking, it would be great to devise a mathematical model of deck sorting to figure out what the best approach to separating a deck is.
+I feel we **under-use** the availability of the decklist, so having a clear plan ahead of actually getting the deck in our hands can prove highly effective.

 ## Defining the problem statement
 I want to find a mathematical formula to aid me in minimizing the time of performing a deck check.
-As I'm not a very good mathematician, but I know a thing or two about coding.
-I reckon I can compute for a deck every single permutation of partition strategy; and with a way of putting a numeric value on the cost of each arrangement, select the optimal.
+As I'm not a good mathematician.
+But I know a thing or two about _coding_.
+I reckon I can compute for a deck every single permutation of partition strategy; and with a way of putting a numeric value on the _cost_ of each arrangement, select the optimal.

-In order to do so, we'll have to establish some common names and operations, and abstract away some details like “how much desk-space does each technique use up”, or how to deal with a sideboard-ed deck.
+To do so, we'll have to establish some common names and operations, and abstract away some details like “how much desk space does each technique use up”, or how to deal with a sideboard-ed deck.

-Given those abstractions, we can reframe the problem of checking a deck, to a one much closer to ~botanics~programming: Constructing a tree.
+Given those abstractions, we can reframe the problem of checking a deck, to one much closer to ~botanics~programming: Constructing a tree.
-In my model, the process of deck checking is equivalent to building a tree, where each node holds a intermediate pile of cards that have been split by some criteria.
-And the leaves are piles of same-name cards ready to be cross checked with a deck list.
+In my model, the process of deck checking is equivalent to building a tree, where each node holds an intermediate pile of cards that have been split by some criteria.
+And the leaves are piles of same-name cards ready to be cross-checked with a decklist.

 To construct the procedure tree you start with a **node** with all the cards.
 Then for each category you want to **classify**[^partition] them, you split into **sub-nodes** with the cards that match that criteria.
+This way you _learn_ more about each pile.

 This test may be binary (e.g.: land vs non-land) or not (e.g.: by mana value, or by color).
 This process is repeated until cards are **classified** by name.
 Further sub-classifications are pointless, as cards with the same name will _(by definition)_ have the same attributes.

 ### Example